ibmresilient/resilient-community-apps/fn_bmc_helix/data/pb_bmc_helix_create_incident.md

 `manual`

 ### Object Type
-`task`
+`incident`

 ### Description
-Create a new Incident in BMC Helix from a SOAR Incident Task
+Create a BMC Helix incident from a SOAR incident.

 ---